Location is everything, but it’s very difficult to find affordable real estate for your cannabis business in California.

 If your state does permit outdoor cultivation, keep in mind that your operation will be susceptible to weather, pests, and drought.
 Cannabis is a fickle plant, and it may be better for your bottom line to open an indoor cultivation center.

-As a cultivator, your profit depends on your output, which will be determined by your footprint.
+As a cultivator, your profit depends on your output, which your footprint will determine.
 Know how much cannabis you must sell to make a profit, and then convert that into ROI for your space.

 How much space is enough?